 South Point and

 South Wells region.
-Along with the colourful coastal vegetation, the stalwart Turks and Caicos donkeys can often be seen wandering the seaside bushlands.
+Along with the colorful coastal vegetation, the stalwart Turks and Caicos donkeys can often be seen wandering the seaside bushlands.

 It’s very easy to access this beach.
 Follow the main road along